divio/divio-cloud-docs/reference/divio-cli.rst

 It take one of two commands as an argument:

 ``upload``
-    Uploads a boilerplate to the Divio Cloud ``validate``
+    Uploads a boilerplate to Divio
+``validate``
     Validates basic aspects of an boilerplates's configuration